S$^2$MAT: Simultaneous and Self-Reinforced Mapping and Tracking in Dynamic Urban Scenariosorcing Framework for Simultaneous Mapping and Tracking in Unbounded Urban Environments: Real-world experiments

+Another real-world experiment was conducted in an open park to further investigate \textnameSMAT{}'s mapping performance.
+Unlike the enclosed campus environment, this experiment aimed to verify whether \textnameSMAT{} could perform robustly in a more complex environment without a prior map.
+In this scenario, the robot continuously perceived traversable areas in real-time, including pedestrian paths, coastlines, and grassy regions, and interacted with cyclists, joggers, and pedestrians.
+Despite the increasing complexity of the environment, the robot equipped with \textnameSMAT{} achieved a long-distance travel of \SI{7}{km}, relying only on a sequence of imprecise GPS checkpoints as navigation guidance, as depicted in \prettyref{fig:experiment-park}.

-Despite encountering challenging issues, our long-range navigation system achieved excellent performance during the 75-minute long-range traversing without human intervention.
-The robot was flexible and robust in all challenging scenarios, even with sparse checkpoints and inaccurate GPS signals.
-In most cases of sidewalks and bicycle lanes (\prettyref{fig:experiment-park}, A, D, E), the navigation system drove the robot forward readily and steadily over a long distance without being blocked by moving objects.
-The system precisely identified negative and positive obstacles in \prettyref{fig:experiment-park} and the robot deviated from the sidewalks due to slight guidance errors.
-In Scenario B and C in \prettyref{fig:experiment-park}, the next checkpoint guided the robot to the camping region.
-The system first attempted to find a straight path through the campsites (\prettyref{fig:experiment-park}, B) and then returned to the sidewalks (\prettyref{fig:experiment-park}, C).
-In an exceptional case where the actual circumstances and the predefined checkpoints were inconsistent in Scenario F in \prettyref{fig:experiment-park}, temporary construction sites blocked the regular sidewalk.
-Our navigation system intelligently searched for alternative forward ways.
-The robot first moved to the right side and checked if the forward path was available.
-When the right side was blocked, the navigation system computed the next best frontier on the left side of the construction sites.
-The bicycle lane was found to be an alternative way.
-In Scenario G in \prettyref{fig:experiment-park}, the robot first performed forward searching until it confronted a dead end.
-The robot then planned a backtracking path to the ramp region at the right part and successfully returned to the regular sidewalk.
+During the 75-minute trip, our robot exhibited exceptional performance without any human intervention, demonstrating both flexibility and robustness in all challenging scenarios, even in the presence of sparse checkpoints and inaccurate GPS signals. \textnameSMAT{} accurately perceived traversable areas in most cases involving sidewalks and bicycle lanes (\prettyref{fig:experiment-park}A, D, and E), enabling the robot to navigate smoothly and steadily over long distances, unaffected by the presence of moving objects or potential obstacles.
+The system precisely identified static and dynamic obstacles depicted in \prettyref{fig:experiment-park}, with the robot deviating from sidewalks due to minor guidance errors.
+In \prettyref{fig:experiment-park}B-C, the rough checkpoint incorrectly guided the robot towards a camping area.
+The robot first perceived a straight path through the campsites (\prettyref{fig:experiment-park}B) and then returned to sidewalks (\prettyref{fig:experiment-park}C).